wlesavo/playground-qbyes1cj/markdowns/welcome.md

 # Storing connections for a grid

-A common way to store a 2-dimensional array is to put in 1-dimensional array performing a simple transformation for coordinates
+A common way to store a 2-dimensional array is to put it in 1-dimensional array performing a simple transformation for coordinates
 ``` cpp
 int pos = x + y * WIDTH;
 ```